 In the meantime, the husband-farmer would prosper and increase his profits and the efficiency of his farm.

 The aspiring politician never came back with a better offer, as far as I can remember.

-On the right-hand side of Anne Street, the Presbyterian Church is tribute to the survival of a community that has had a continuous presence in Wexford since the 17th century.
+On the left-hand side of Anne Street, the Presbyterian Church is a tribute to the survival of a community that has had a continuous presence in Wexford since the 17th century.

 The present church in Anne Street dates from 1840.
 The second minister, the Revd John Bond (1846-1849), had been ordained in the Church of Ireland, and later returned to the Church of Ireland.